-- 57. Arrestees are informed during the booking process of the money bail amount required for release during a proceeding that is closed to the public, and is referred to locally as "arraignment." - 58.
+- 55. Arrestees are informed during the booking process of the money bail amount required for release during a proceeding that is closed to the public, and is referred to locally as "arraignment." - 56.
 During the booking process at the jail, and typically within a few hours of arriving there, Sheriff's deputies take groups of arrestees to appear for "arraignment" in person, in the jail, before a Magistrate.
-Department employees and agents supervise, monitor, and give instructions to the arrestees before, during, and after "arraignment." - 59.
+Sheriff's Department employees and agents supervise, monitor, and give instructions to the arrestees before, during, and after "arraignment." - 57.
 Although the proceedings are called "arraignments," the purposes of arraignments as set forth in Texas law-to "fix[]" the arrestee's identity and "hear[] his plea," Tex.
 Code Crim.
 Proc. art.
-26.02-are not fulfilled by these proceedings.
+26.02-are not fulfilled by these proceedings. - 58.
+Instead, at so-called "arraignments," Magistrates inform the arrestees of certain rights, as required by Article 15.17 of the Texas Code of Criminal Procedure, as well as the offense charged and the monetary payment required for release pending trial.10 The allegations giving rise to the charges are not read aloud at arraignment, and no plea is entered.

-10 Arrestees who appeared before a magistrate while being kept at an outlying jail will also appear before a Dallas County Magistrate during the booking process at the Dallas County Jail.
+9 Arrestees who appeared before a magistrate while being kept at an outlying jail will also appear before a Dallas County Magistrate during the booking process at the Dallas County Jail.